laurenzse/ChoirBot/README.md

 - **Manage absences**: Choir members can enter their absences and the bot will gather all registered absences before a rehearsal.
 Absences can either be only for the next rehearsal or a longer duration.
 - **Create reminders**: Choir members can enter a text reminder and the bot will remind the choir before the next rehearsal of it.
 - **Wish song**: Is your choir practicing wish songs at the end of each rehearsal?
 This bot can tell you who is next for wishing.
 A member list is updated according to the group chat.
+- **Gig countdown**: Keep track of your rehearsal until the next gig.
+Tell the bot the date of your next gig and it will keep you up to date with the number of the remaining rehearsals.

 ## Commands